 The shift and throttle controls on your boat may vary depending on the engines used and control system selected.
 Refer to the engine or control manuals for specific information on the controls installed on your boat.

 Electronic engine controls are standard on large outboard engines.
-The following control description is typical of most quad engine electronic control systems.
+The following control description is typical of most triple and triple engine electronic control systems.